The next leg of our Wellness Tour of Antigua and Barbuda is Barbuda.

 Much of their mangrove habitat was destroyed but, along with the island’s tourism industry, it’s making a comeback.

-You can also read about my visits to Wallings Nature Reserve, Colesome Farm to Table Experience, Sugar Ridge, Nicole’s Table Cooking Classes and Triflexcursions as we make our way around the twin-island country experiencing some of what is offered under the umbrella of Wellness.
+You can also read about my visits to and with Wallings Nature Reserve, Colesome Farm to Table Experience, Sugar Ridge, Nicole’s Table Cooking Classes, Triflexcursions and The Great House as we make our way around the twin-island country experiencing some of what is offered under the umbrella of Wellness.